 If you’re looking for a credit card to give you rewards or cash back, then you need to get that credit score above 700, preferably 725+.

-Qualifying for a car loan with a low credit score is not too difficult, but it will be more challenging than a credit card.
+Qualifying for a auto loan with a low credit score is not too difficult, but it will be more challenging than a credit card.

 Like credit cards, you can probably find a way to finance a car with almost any credit score.
 The trade off will be a higher interest rate, higher monthly payments, and potentially a hefty down payment up front.